stijnh/scalable-crowd-analysis/README.md

 This repository provides an implementation in Python 2.7 of our algorithm [1] for scalable detection of crowd motion patterns.
 The algorithm takes as input a set of pedestrian trajectories and outputs a set of _crowd motion patterns_, i.e., contiguous spatial areas describing the dominant motions within the crowd.

 # About
 When analyzing crowds, one is often interested in the overall motions of the crowd _as a whole_ and not in the motions of each individual.
-A high-level representation using _crowd motion pattersn_ exposes the macro scale spatio-temporal patterns within the crowd.
+A high-level representation using _crowd motion patterns_ exposes the macro scale spatio-temporal patterns within the crowd.

-Our solution uses a three-stage pipeline: (1) represent the behavior of each person at each moment in time using a low-dimensional data point, (2) cluster these data points based on spatial relations to discover small _motion clusters_, (3) concatenate clusters that are frequently visited in sequence to discover large _motion patterns_.
+Our method for discovering these motion patterns uses a three-stage pipeline: (1) represent the behavior of each person at each moment in time using a low-dimensional data point (_tracklet_), (2) cluster these data points based on spatial relations to discover small _motion clusters_, (3) concatenate clusters that are frequently visited in sequence to discover large _motion patterns_.